fongc123/notes/Image Processing/Frequency Filtering.md

 ![[image-processing-ft-properties.png|600]]

+The linearity property is also important; otherwise, the Fourier spectrum would be difficult to obtain.

 > [!TIP]
 > Convolution in the spatial domain corresponds to multiplication in the frequency domain.
 Thus, it is computationally easier to perform a convolutional operation in the frequency domain than in the spatial domain.
 > $$